 Conservation of Mass and Energy: this is the law(s) of nature that determines and enlightens the products and pathways of any system.
 Water in, water out, energy in, energy out, take into account entropy.
 Conservation of mass and energy is the overriding principle in water treatment.
 (Mine Water.
 Younger, Banwart, and Hedin.)

-Aquaculture: growing lots fish in big tanks and using a physical or chemical system to clean the water or constantly using fresh water to make up losses.
-Fish exhale ammonia (NH4) which must be removed from the system or else they perish.
+Aquaculture: growing lots of fish in big tanks and using a physical or chemical system to clean the water or constantly using fresh water to make up losses.
+Fish exhale ammonia (NH3) which must be removed from the system or else they perish.

 Aquaponics: Connecting the effluent of from aquaculture tanks to a grow room or grow bed of some form.
 Bacterial biofilm in the growth media (on soil, gravel, or roots) convert the ammonia to nitrite.
 Then, different bacteria convert the nitrite to nitrate which is a major macronutrient for plants.
 This cleans the water of fish waste and ammonia, benefits the plants enormously, saves money on fertilizers, and keeps the fish raw and wriggling.

-Macronutrients or ‘nutes: Plant soluble forms, Nitrate (NO3-), Phosphate (PO4-) Potassium (K) and Carbon as Carbon Dioxide (CO2).
-These are elements/molecules and their soluble molecular forms that are required in large concentrations compared to the micronutrients.
+Macronutrients or ‘nutes: Plant soluble forms, Nitrate (NO3-), Phosphate (PO4-) Potassium (K) and Carbon as Carbon Dioxide (CO2) or organic carbon.
+These are cation and anions and molecules that are required in large concentrations compared to the micronutrients.
 Check out the Redfield Ratio.

 Micronutrients: Still required for life but to a much lesser concentration.
 Iron (Fe), manganese (Mn), copper (Cu), sulfur (S), selenium (Se), sodium (Na) calcium (Ca), magnesium (Mg), molybdenum (Mb), boron (B), nickle (Ni)…